Thursday

 November 1963 – Wanda’s diathermatic treatments are on display in Avengers #32.
 They see the lights atop Wundagore Mountain in Thor #134.
 Professor X contacts them in Uncanny X-Men #27, in which Wanda is seen playing with her trained falcon.
 A partially fictionalized account of Wanda and Pietro’s encounter with the UFO is given in Avengers #36.
 I feel the fact that the twins were held prisoner for at least two months qualifies this as another Untold Tale of the Original Marvel Universe.
 Their ordeal was pretty much glossed over in the original comics.

 January 1964 – The Avengers’ rescue of Quicksilver and the Scarlet Witch from the clutches of Ixar was related in Avengers #36–37.
-The Black Widow secured Ixar’s surrender by convincing him that she would make good on her threat to murder him in cold blood, as she was not bound by the Avengers’ moral code—something Hawkeye wanted to keep a secret from his unconscious teammates.
+Black Widow secured Ixar’s surrender by convincing him that she would make good on her threat to murder him in cold blood, as she was not bound by the Avengers’ moral code—something Hawkeye wanted to keep a secret from his unconscious teammates.
 Hercules arrives in the following issue.
 The reference to the Kennedy assassination is not in the original story but is suggested by the date.
 Then, the team’s battles with the Mad Thinker’s “Triumvirate of Terror,” the Sub-Mariner, and Diablo span Avengers #39–42.
 It is during this time that the Scarlet Witch has a brief cameo appearance in the S.H.I.E.L.D. story in Strange Tales #156.

-February 1964 – The Scarlet Witch joins her teammates on their mission to rescue the Black Widow from the sinister Communists in Avengers #43–44.
+February 1964 – Scarlet Witch joins her teammates on their mission to rescue the Black Widow from the sinister Communists in Avengers #43–44.

-March 1964 – The Scarlet Witch makes a brief appearance in the Captain America story in Tales of Suspense #92.
+March 1964 – Scarlet Witch makes a brief appearance in the Captain America story in Tales of Suspense #92.
 Then, Earth’s Mightiest Heroes foil the monstrous master plan of the Mandarin in Avengers Annual #1.
 The cities were not actually named in the comic, but in 1964 these were the chief diamond-producing centers of the regions described in the story.
 I imagine Wanda enjoys watching the destruction of the Mandarin’s space station because she can pretend it is Asteroid M blowing up instead.
 The celebration in Central Park follows in Avengers #45, with her “date” with Hercules occurring in the issue after that.

 April 1964 – Magneto captures Wanda and Pietro in Avengers #47–48 and takes them to the United Nations in the following issue.
 The arch-demon Chthon is finally revealed as the cause of Wanda’s frequent power losses in Avengers #187.
 As explained in the previous post, Magneto’s sexual abuse is my attempt to explain why the Scarlet Witch would eventually marry the android Vision rather than a real, flesh-and-blood man.

-May–August 1964 – The Scarlet Witch witnesses Magneto’s defeat of the bereaved X-Men in Uncanny X-Men #43–45 (of course, Professor X is not really dead), and the story then concludes in Avengers #53.
+May–August 1964 – Scarlet Witch witnesses Magneto’s defeat of the bereaved X-Men in Uncanny X-Men #43–45 (of course, Professor X is not really dead), and the story then concludes in Avengers #53.
 The crash of the airship carrying Wanda, Pietro, and Toad is revealed in flashback in Amazing Spider-Man #71, although Quicksilver’s encounter with the web-slinger actually takes place four months later (during Avengers #62).
 These four months comprise a substantial Untold Tale of the Original Marvel Universe, and I was intrigued to try to figure out how the trio of misfits managed to get by all that time on their own.

 September 1964 – The wedding of Yellowjacket and the Wasp, which Wanda would surely have read accounts of, was featured in Avengers #60.
-The capture of the Scarlet Witch, Quicksilver, and Toad by the mutant-hunting Sentinels is shown in Uncanny X-Men #59.
+The capture of the Scarlet Witch, Quicksilver, and the Toad by the mutant-hunting Sentinels is shown in Uncanny X-Men #59.
 Their meeting with Judge Chalmers in the aftermath of the Sentinels’ defeat is shown briefly in Uncanny X-Men #60 and then continued in a flashback in Avengers #103.
 This story actually takes place on September 30th, the last day of the month.